Jorval/learn-to-git/README.md

 hope pushing now works also. thi spart is mainly to test this.
 OK, didn't worked at the first try. i updated the git config so it changed from https to ssh. giving it another try.

+# Ok Pulling works fine.
+Now a nother test with pushing. this is a copy of the repo in a different place on my local maschine that i have cloned with gitkraken via ssh. hopefully this means it also pushing works now with the same key.